Skip to content

 Link to this section

-The options argument passed into the login and register methods accepts an state key where you can pass in the current application state prior to redirecting to Kinde.
+The options argument passed into the login and register methods accepts a state key where you can pass in the current application state prior to redirecting to Kinde.
 This is then returned to you in the second argument of the onSuccess callback as seen above.

 A common use case is to allow redirects to the page the user was trying to access prior to authentication.
 This could be achieved as follows: